gal-legos/507_groupproject_2025/README.md

 # 507 Group Project
 This project analyzes real-world collegiate athletics performance data using Python, SQL, and data visualization techniques.
 The dataset integrates metrics from three athlete monitoring systems—Hawkins force plates, Kinexon GPS/accelerometry, and Vald strength testing—into a single relational database.

-The goal of this project is to explore, clean, transform, and analyze longitudinal performance data to answer a research-driven question grounded in sports science literature, and to translate findings into practical performance-monitoring tools for coaches and trainers.
+The goal of this project is to explore, clean, transform, and analyze longitudinal performance data to answer a research-driven question grounded in sports science literature and to translate findings into practical performance-monitoring tools for coaches and trainers.

 ## Team member names and roles